CamilaDuitama/muset/README.md

   kmat_tools <command> <arguments>

 COMMANDS
-  diff     - difference between two sorted k-mer matrices fasta    - output a k-mer matrix in FASTA format fafmt    - filter a FASTA file by length and write sequences in single lines filter   - filter a k-mer matrix by selecting k-mers that are potentially differential merge    - merge two input sorted k-mer matrices reverse  - reverse complement k-mers in a matrix select   - select only a subset of k-mers
+  convert  - convert ggcat jsonl color output into a csv unitig matrix diff     - difference between two sorted k-mer matrices fasta    - output a k-mer matrix in FASTA format fafmt    - filter a FASTA file by length and write sequences in single lines filter   - filter a text k-mer matrix by selecting k-mers that are potentially differential merge    - merge two input sorted k-mer matrices reverse  - reverse complement k-mers in a matrix select   - select only a subset of k-mers